Once you’ve made up your mind to create a company share scheme, the first questions you have about the process may look something like this:

 As you can see, the addition of a 20% employee share pool will eventually reduce each shareholder’s investment to 20% (each founder falls from 25% to 20%, while the investors drop from 12.5% to 10%).
 However, because the value of each share should increase over time, this only reduces the percentage holding on the company, not the potential profits gained from holding the shares or exercising options.

-For a more in-depth look at dilution, and how the addition of a share scheme might impact fully developed companies with investors and additional fundraising rounds, we recommend reading the second part of our Equity Fundamentals guide.
+For a more in-depth look at dilution, and how the addition of a share scheme might impact fully developed companies with investors and additional fundraising rounds, we recommend reading our Equity Fundamentals guide.

 Once you’ve taken these factors into consideration and settled on an appropriate amount of equity to reserve for your employee share scheme, you can proceed on to the next steps: learning how to assign equity to individual employees and deciding how much is appropriate for each one.